 Are there any studies which show that people can distinguish between terroir in rums or whiskey, or even wine?
 I haven’t yet found any.
 This seems to be something that people “know” is true, yet evidence is poor for this when it comes to wine, and lacking for anything distilled.

-Terroir is a loosely defined word, with several layers of meaning.
+Terroir is a notoriously loosely defined word, with several significantly different meanings.

 (A) The agricultural-scientific definition: Terroir is the set of all environmental factors that affect a crop’s phenotype, including environment, soil bacteria, local insects, farming practices.
 The fact that a crop is influenced by its surroundings is non-controversial.

 (B) The crop-flavor definition.
 Terroir gives a distinctive flavor to the local crops, so that one can distinguish crops by region based on this flavor.

 (C) The wine definition.
 It is believed that the distinctive characteristics of crops survive fermentation into wine.
 Even when wines from various vintages are mixed together, it is claimed that a local wine has a distinctive terroir.
 This claim is more controversial.
 There are a number of scientific studies on this issue, but few are blind taste tests.